corp-por/docs/content/Setup/run.md

 ## Confirm Running

-When ServX is ready to be connected to you will see:
+When ServX is ready for connections the console will output:

     Accepting Users

 ## Errors

-If errors are encountered when trying to run ServX for the first time, ensure that all installation steps have been completed, including the installation of the .NET [prerequisites](/setup/install/#prerequisites), the [lua](/setup/lua) scripts, and export of the Stones [map](/setup/map).
+If errors are encountered when trying to run ServX for the first time, ensure that all installation steps have been completed, including the installation of the .NET [prerequisites](/setup/install/#prerequisites), the [lua](/setup/lua) scripts, and export of the Boomtown [map](/setup/map).
 For other errors, see the [errors](/setup/errors) documentation.